 Figure out where your dream customers are spending their time (Facebook, YouTube, Pinterest, Twitter, LinkedIn and so on), and start buying traffic from those platforms.

-Two great ways to do this are content ads and frontend funnels.
+Two great ways to do this are content ads and feeder funnels.

 Not only are they a fantastic way to drive traffic to your website (and grow your social profiles), but with the right things in place they’re the easiest way to push people towards specific funnels so you can actually make money in the process!